FAIRmat-NFDI/AreaC-Tutorial10_2023/docs/part2.md

 ## Browsing entries

 As you can see in the GIF, after we drag-and-drop the zipped files a processing starts.
 NOMAD will try to find the corresponding parsers, and if succesful, new entries are generated.
-In this example we are uploading a DFT+GW calculation, for which we obtained three entries: `DFT SinglePoint`, `GW SinglePoint`, and `GW`.
-We recommend you to visit later the [Part V](part5.md), but for now is enough to know that we make a difference between the DFT part, the GW part, and then we combine both in what we called `GW workflow`.
-This last one is the one containing the combined metainformation of DFT and GW, and thus, it is the most general entry of all three.
+In this example, you are uploading a DFT + GW calculation for which three entries are generated: `DFT SinglePoint`, `GW SinglePoint`, and `GW`.
+You can later visit the [Part IV](part4.md) to learn more, but for now is enough to know that NOMAD differentiates between the DFT part, the GW part, and then combines both in what is called the `GW workflow` entry.
+This last one is the one containing the combined meta-information of DFT and GW, and thus, it is the most general entry of all three.

-We can browse each entry by clicking on right arrow `→`.
-We land in the Overview page of the entry, which contains basic information and visualizations for the entry.
+You can browse each entry by clicking on right arrow `→`.
+You will land in the Overview page of the entry, which contains basic information and visualizations for the entry.

 <div class="click-zoom">
     <label>